 The externship provides students with field experience and the opportunity to practice the skills they have learned, under direct supervision, in an actual work environment.
-Prerequisite: Successful completion of all technical coursework.
+Prerequisite: Successful completion of all technical coursework and a 2.0 CGPA..
 4 Credit Hours